 A Guide for Postponing Destination Weddings in Europe and Beyond, Local Weddings and Events Amidst the Coronavirus

-If your wedding date falls amidst the COVID-19 pandemic, this guide is for you.
+If your wedding date falls amid social distancing restrictions, this guide is for you.
 We’re all in this together!
-That’s the current mantra amongst the wedding community during these strange times surrounding COVID-19, otherwise known as the novel coronavirus.
+That’s the current mantra amongst the wedding community during these strange times.
 No matter where in the world you might be planning your wedding, you’re probably feeling uncertainty, denial and above all stress with the new developments each day brings.
 We want to extend our deepest support to you during this time and encourage you with the efforts of solidarity and incredible empathy we’ve seen across the wedding vendor community.
 It can be tough to determine the right course of action for you and your loved ones if your wedding date is fast approaching, but like we said from the get-go, we’re all in this together.
 And today we’re mustering up all the advice we can think of, with some tips from destination wedding vendors too, to aid you in this season.
 So stick with us, and by the time you’re done reading this post, we hope you’ll have a renewed sense of calm, clarity and community.

 In light of the latest recommendations from the WHO and CDC, we reached out to some of our Ruffled members to see what sound advice they would offer couples amidst this season of uncertainty and stress.
 The good news?
 The wedding community is strong and everyone is working together to find the silver lining and do what’s best for every single couple whose wedding is affected by the events surrounding the coronavirus.